bricewalker/Hey-Jetson/README.md

 <a id='inference'></a>
 ## Inference
-Finally, I demonstrate exporting the model for quick local inference on mobile platforms like the Nvidia Jetson with a flask web app, which you can demo at [heyjetson.com](https://heyjetson.com) that can serve real time predictions on the datasets.
+Finally, I demonstrate exporting the model for quick local inference on mobile platforms like the Nvidia Jetson with a flask web app, that can serve real time predictions on the datasets.

 <a id='conclusion'></a>
 ## Conclusion